enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 Apart from this functionality, the Tasks plugin provides no additional *default* behavior for managing tasks and their windows, permitting users to switch tasks within a window, etc. This is to be expected, as these behaviors are fundamentally application-specific.
-That said, we shall see later that the Tasks plugins provides a few built-in extensions for implementing common behaviors.
+That said, we shall see in :ref:`global-task-extensions` that the Tasks plugins provides a few built-in extensions for implementing common behaviors.

 .. _creating-a-preferences-dialog: